B1tF8er/Bit.CookieHandler/README.md

 ### getAll
 Takes no arguments

-The fisrt time gets the cookies from the browser, after that it gets the cookies from the module local scope
+The first time gets the cookies from the browser, after that it gets the cookies from the module local scope

 Returns a collection of key value pairs
 ```javascript